Debo0013/IPL-Data-Analysis-/README.md

 ```
 git clone  https://github.com/Debo0013/Analysis.git
 ```
-Navigate to the Jupyter Notebook files to explore the analyses.
+Navigate to the Jupyter Notebook files to explore the analysis.

-Run the notebooks to see our data manipulation and visualization techniques in action.
+Run the notebooks and libraries to see the data manipulation and visualization techniques in action.

 ## Contributing ##

 We welcome contributions from fellow data enthusiasts!
 If you have new insights, data sources, or visualization ideas, feel free to submit a pull request.

 ## License